 Preparing for your kitten’s arrival

 Before the kitten arrives home, make sure you have set up a comfortable room for your kitten to be confined in for the first few days, just while he settles in.
-You can gradually open up your house over a period of a few days.
+You can gradually open up your house over a few days.

 Block off potential escape routes or places to hide.
-I recently watched a show where a kitten hid and was trapped in a chimney for 4 days, the RSPCA attempted to retrieve the kitten but in the end the fire brigade had to be brought in to extricate the kitten.
+I recently watched a show where a kitten hid and was trapped in a chimney for four days, the RSPCA attempted to retrieve the kitten, but in the end, the fire brigade had to be brought in to extricate the kitten.

 What do kittens eat?